tomliptrot/tomliptrot.github.io/index.md

 {: .center}
 ## Want to use AI and data science but don't know where to begin?

-Ortom is a  data science consultancy that helps organisations improve their use of data.
+Ortom is a  data science consultancy that helps organisations solve data problems.

 We offer three main [services](/services):